LukePappa/Ourism/text.md

-Everything present at the instant of creation is subject to a world of ever-deepening intimacy with the divine love that underlies everything.
+All things present at the instant of creation are subject to a world of ever-deepening personal intimacy with the divine love that underlies everything.